DistrictDataLabs/dedupe-examples/README.md

 ## Dedupe Examples

-These are example scripts for the [dedupe](https://github.com/datamade/dedupe), a library that uses machine learning to perform de-duplication and entity resolution quickly on structured data.
+These are example scripts for [dedupe](https://github.com/datamade/dedupe), a library that uses machine learning to perform de-duplication and entity resolution quickly on structured data.

 To get these examples:
 ```bash